mbtomori/git-started-with-version-control/README.md

 I highly recommend using your command line to navigate through this repository (once you have a copy of it, that is).
 It's great for getting additional practice.

 For now, simply navigate to [`1.
 What is Version Control`](git-activity/1-version-control.md) to `git` started.
+(Yes, I really like the pun).

 Using your command line, navigate to the `git-activity` directory.
 Inside, you should see files for the activities mentioned above.

+#### Notes:
+1. This tutorial doesn't cover installing git.
+If you do not have git installed, please find a tutorial to guide you through it or use a virtual environment that has git installed.
-*NOTE: These files are written in [Markdown](https://www.markdownguide.org), which will not be covered in this tutorial.
+2. These files are written in [Markdown](https://www.markdownguide.org), which will not be covered in this tutorial.
 If you're interested, it's easy to learn and will help you when you create and format your own README.md files.
 You can use IntelliJ or other IDEs to view or edit Markdown files.
 If you use a basic text editor (like Sublime Text or vim), you will read the files with all the formatting.*